Blubell26/giuliapacciotti.com/_posts/2024-11-22-when-anger-tells-you-her-real-name.md

 thumb: IMG_7121.jpeg
 ---

-# When Anger Tells You Her Real Name
 *On sitting with what’s on the surface long enough to find what’s underneath.*

 There’s a line I keep returning to: